AUTISTIC INTELLIGENCE

 Hyperfocus keeps a person’s awareness trapped in the intellectual/analytical left frontal lobe with little ability to access whatever may be happening in the right frontal lobe, where emotions and social connectivity are felt.
 Autistic hyperfocus explains most traits of Asperger syndrome.

+2. Abstraction ability is a prerequisite for scientific endeavours.
 The autistic mind is like a vehicle streamlined for rapid passage through the fluid of thought, capable of maneuvering with little outside friction.
-But in the social terrain, streamlined concentration became awkward and unwieldy.
+They turn away from the everyday world, from the simply practical, to rethink a subject with originality.

-Another symptom of Asperger’s syndrome is the amazing ability to recognize patterns.
-Often these individuals’ brains are trying to make sense of their surroundings, so a break in the pattern may show itself quite clearly.
+Pattern recognition.
+The Asperger’s brain tries to make sense of its surroundings, so a break in the pattern may show itself quite clearly.
+Pattern problems like math and art may be very enriching.

 “When I said that early stuff, I didn’t realize how different my thinking was.
 I was doing a lot of construction projects in the early 90s.
-Before I attempt any construction, I draw something and test-run the equipment in my imagination.
-I could draw the layout for a meat-cutting line and could make the conveyors move.
+Before I attempt construction, I draw something and test-run the equipment in my imagination.
+I could draw the layout for a meat-cutting line and make the conveyors move.
 I visualize my designs being used in every possible situation, with different sizes and breeds of cattle and in different weather conditions.
 Doing this enables me to correct mistakes before construction”.

 ”Visual thinking is an asset for an equipment designer.
 I am able to ‘see’ how all the parts of a project fit together and see potential problems”.
 She began to think of herself as having a powerful digital workstation in her head, capable of running instantaneous searches through a massive library of stored images and generating 3-D videos from the sketches on her drafting table.

+Some autistic people use imagination and a fantasy life to create another world in which they are more successful.
 Searching for an alternative world can lead some children to develop an interest in another country, culture, period of history, or the world of animals.

 THE WORLD WITHOUT ASPERGER’S PEOPLE

 The world needs Asperger’s people.
 After all, the social people who sat around the campfire talking were probably not the makers of the first stone spear.
 It is also likely that most social people did not create the great culture of our civilization, such as literature, art, engineering, music, science, and mathematics.
-Genetics and biology provide the world with different kinds of minds.
-Whether or not these minds make great contributions to society is determined by both biology and the environment.

-Most cases of autism are not rooted in rare de novo mutations but in very old genes that are shared widely in the general population while being concentrated more in certain families than others.
+Most cases of autism are not rooted in rare de novo mutations but in ancient genes that are shared widely in the general population while being concentrated more in certain families than others.
 Whatever autism is, it is not a unique product of modern civilization.
 It is a strange gift from our deep past, passed down through millions of years of evolution.

 This is a list of famous people known or strongly suspected of having Asperger’s syndrome.
-It reads like a “who’s-who” of anyone who has made a significant contribution to science or the arts.
+It reads like a “who’s who” of anyone who has made a significant contribution to science or the arts.
 Where would society be if none of these people lived?

 Mathematicians, Physicists, Chemists, Biologists: Sir Isaac Newton, Henry Cavendish, Charles Darwin, Nikola Tesla, Marie-Curie, Albert Einstein, Paul Dirac, Barbara McClintock.
 Alan Turing, Carl Sagan.

-Inventors, and Businessmen: Thomas Edison, Alexander Graham Bell, Henry Ford, Howard Hughes, Temple Grandin, Steve Jobs.
+Inventors and Businessmen: Thomas Edison, Alexander Graham Bell, Henry Ford, Howard Hughes, Temple Grandin, Steve Jobs.
 Bill Gates, Elon Musk.

 Authors: Emily Dickinson, George Bernard Shaw, William Butler Yeats, James Joyce, Jane Austen, Mark Twain, Franz Kafka, George Orwell, Virginia Woolf, Isaac Asimov.